lsandig/Kirstine.jl/docs/src/getting-started.md

 The original, unsimplified solution can still be accessed at `maximizer(r2)`.

-In order to confirm that we have actually found the solution we visually check that the Gateaux derivative is non-positive over the whole design space.
+In order to confirm that we have actually found the solution we visually check that the Gateaux derivative is non-positive over the whole design region.

 ```@example main
 gd = plot_gateauxderivative(s2, dp)